mehsieh89/MvpProject/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  -renders a visual of the pokemon as well gives the type of the pokemon.
+  -renders a visual of the pokemon as well gives the type and name of the pokemon.
+After two pokemon are rendered, it will figure out if there is type advantage, neutrality, or disadvantage based upon the first pokemon and compared to the second pokemon.

 ## Quote from You ##
   > A quote from a spokesperson in your company.